watem-sedem/watem-sedem/docs/input.rst

 KTcHigh_lower
 *************

 The lower range of ktc-high values in the calibration mode.
-The value is a float and by default 5.
+The value is a float32 and by default 5.

 KTcHigh_upper
 *************

 The upper range of ktc-high values in the calibration mode.
-The value is a float and by default 40.
+The value is a float32 and by default 40.

 KTcLow_lower
 *************

 The lower range of ktc-low values in the calibration mode.
-The value is a float and by default 1.
+The value is a float32 and by default 1.

 KTcLow_upper
 *************

 The upper range of ktc-low values in the calibration mode.
-The value is a float and by default 20.
+The value is a float32 and by default 20.

 steps